-- Operate machinery in a manner that minimizes disturbance to the banks of the watercourse.
+- Operate vehicles and machinery in a manner that minimizes disturbance to the watercourse bed and banks.

-- Install effective erosion and sediment control measures prior to beginning works, undertakings and activities.
+- Install erosion and sediment control measures prior to beginning the works, undertakings and activities.

 - Develop and implement an erosion and sediment control plan to prevent the introduction of sediment into any water body during all phases of the works, undertakings and activities.

-- Regularly inspect and maintain the erosion and sediment control measures and structures during all phases of the works, undertakings and activities.
+- Maintain the erosion and sediment control measures and structures during all phases of the works, undertakings and activities.

-- Regularly monitor the watercourse for signs of sedimentation during all phases of the works, undertakings and activities and take corrective action if required.
+- Monitor the watercourse regularly for signs of sedimentation during all phases of the works, undertakings and activities and take corrective action if required.

 - Use biodegradable erosion and sediment control materials whenever possible.

-- Remove all sediment control materials once the site has been stabilized.
+- Remove all sediment control materials (unless biodegradable) once site has been stabilized.

-3.5 Protection of fish and fish habitat from deleterious substances (including suspended sediment)
+3.5 Protection of fish and fish habitat from other deleterious substances

-- Develop and immediately implement a response plan to prevent deleterious substances from entering a water body.
+- Develop a plan to prevent deleterious substances from entering a water body.